storj/storj/docs/blueprints/geofencing.md

  **Graceful exit**

 Graceful exit uses a slightly different approach for node selection, it directly queries the database instead of using an in-memory cache.
-Here the placement constraint can either be added to the WHERE clause ot the SQL query or in-memory filtering can be executed after requesting the nodes.
+This will be changed to use node cache instead of direct database queries which will make the node selecton consistent for graceful exit and upload.

 **Server-side copy/move**

 Initially, server-side copy and server-side move of objects should not be allowed between buckets with different geo-fencing configuration.
 This would avoid bringing in pieces that do not match the placement constraint of the destination bucket.